 All trailers are equipped with Dexter Nev-R-Adjust brakes.
-Please follow all maintenance procedures in the Dexter user's manual provided in the owner's packet.
+Please follow all maintenance procedures in the Dexter user's manual provided in the owner's packet; For important inspection and maintenance requirements of the components discussed in this section, see Axle and Brakes on page 8-8.